compose-spec/compose-spec/spec.md

 ### deploy

-`deploy` specifies the configuration for the deployment and running of services, as defined [here](deploy.md).
+`deploy` specifies the configuration for the deployment and lifecycle of services, as defined [here](deploy.md).

 ### build

-`build`	specifies the build configuration for creating container image from source, as defined [here](build.md)
+`build`	specifies the build configuration for creating container image from source, as defined [here](build.md).

 ### cap_add